A New Approach to Law Firm Compensation

 Client origination credit, matter origination credit, hours billed, non-billable firm activity, non-billable administrative responsibilities… The list goes on and on.
-Even so, it’s clear the traditional law firm compensation models aren’t working.
-Firms must adopt compensation models that reward everyone who is working to advance its core values as well as to improve the client experience, while managing profitable growth.
+It’s clear the traditional law firm compensation models aren’t working.
+Firms must adopt compensation models that reward everyone who is working to advance its core values and improve the client experience while managing profitable growth.

 Health and life outside the firm go out the window as attorneys struggle to reach the required level for monetary reward.
 Attorneys must focus on winning clients instead of serving them, resulting in lackluster client experience and overloaded staff.
-And still, this is only scratching the surface.
+Nevertheless, this is only scratching the surface.

 A more modern compensation model rewards your entire team for staying consistent with your firm’s values and discouraging what detracts from them.